mstefferson/Courses_CourseraMachineLearning/README.md

 ## Week 6: Programming Exercise 5: Regularized Linear Regression and Bias vs. Variance

+First, looking at high bias (underfitting) and high variance (overfitting) trade off.
+You plot some data (single predicter and response).
+The data is clearly non-linear.
+You plot a straight line to it (you are underfitting).
+It's crap.
+You examine bias-variance tradeoff.
+To do this, you plot a learning curve.
+The learning curve plots the training and validation set errors as a function of training set size.
+When computing the fit parameters, you do it with the n-subset of parameters and calculate the RSS errors.
+For the cross validation set, however, you use the fit parameters and calculate the errors over the entire validation data set.
+The error for the training and validation converge quickly and are high, suggesting large bias (more data doesn't help).

+Next, you do this for polynomial regresion.
+You start with a high degree polynomial to fit the model (you are overfitting).
+You create a learning curve and see that there is a gap between train and validation curve, suggesting large variance.

+Finally, you vary the regularization parameter.
+You plot the training and validation error vs the regularization parameter $\lambda$ to do this, you find the fit parameters with $\lambda$ on the training set.
+Then, you measure the cost this those fit parameters (set $\lambda = 0$ in the fit) for the training and validation set. $\lambda$ should be selected based on the minimum of the validation curve.

 ## Week 7: Programming Exercise 6: Support Vector Machines

 ## Week 8: Programming Exercise 7: K-means Clustering and Principal Component Analysis